Leon-devv/leonhernandez02/README.md

 <!--Intro start-->
-- 🔭 I’m currently working on **AWS, React, React Native, Nodejs, MongoDB**
+- 🔭 I’m enjoy learning new things **

-- 🌱 I’m currently learning **to put together multiple Hyper Beast Stack for Scalable Applications.**

-- ☁️ I've keen interest in cloud computing.
-So,I'm learning **AWS**

-- 📝 I regularly write articles on [Hashnode](https://1010nishant.hashnode.dev/)

-- 💬 Ask me about **AWS, react, react-native, nodejs, mongoDB**

-- 📫 Feel free to reach me out **nishantjangid6377@gmail.com**

-- 🏠 Don't hesitate to drop me a **👋** on Discord –  [1010nishant](https://discordapp.com/users/957722095381540874) my username!
+- 🌱 If it is not well done it is not done**

+- ☁️ I am studying software engineering**

+- 📝 you can contact me at (crisja.lh08@gmail.com)

 <!--Intro end-->